 Every year Australia produces an estimated 75,000 tonnes of spent ground coffee waste.
 The majority of this goes directly to landfill where it contributes significantly to climate change through the production of methane - a greenhouse gas which is 34 times more potent than carbon dioxide.

 Luckily, you can help to reduce this waste!
-By using ground coffee in your garden you are diverting this waste from entering landfill and simultaneously providing a sustainable source of nutrients to your plants.
+By using ground coffee and chaff in your garden you are diverting this waste from entering landfill and simultaneously providing a sustainable source of nutrients to your plants.

 Worms love ground coffee and provide a beneficial service to us by breaking it down and turning it into a natural soil conditioner.
 Along with other food scraps, the ground coffee decomposes and produces worm castings which can aid germination and act as a liquid fertiliser when diluted with water.

 Get coffee and chaff delivered to your door for free and help divert organic waste from landfill